FayasNoushad/Info-Bot/README.md

 # Info-Bot

-A telegram user or chat info bot.
+A telegram user or chat information finder bot.

 ---